 The minimum formal qualification required for admission to the PGDip programme is a Bachelor's degree or some other tertiary qualification accepted by the Senate as equivalent to such a degree.
 The candidate should have an aggregate mark of at least 60% for the Bachelor's degree.
-In addition, the candidate must complete the Department's diagnostic test, which is used to appraise his/her ability to read an academic text critically and to respond to questions in a clear and coherent way.
+In addition, In addition, the candidate is required to submit a 500-word essay on any aspect of language that they find particularly interesting.